All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Kidney and Liver Considerations

-Ozempic does not require dose adjustment for mild to moderate kidney impairment (eGFR 30-89).
-However, patients with severe kidney disease (eGFR below 30) have limited clinical data and should be monitored more closely.
-For liver impairment, no dose adjustment is needed for mild to moderate cases, but severe hepatic impairment has not been studied.
+Ozempic doesn't require dose adjustment for mild to moderate kidney impairment (eGFR 30-89).
+But patients with severe kidney disease (eGFR below 30) have limited clinical data and should be monitored more closely.
+For liver impairment, no dose adjustment is needed for mild to moderate cases, but severe hepatic impairment hasn't been studied.
 Your provider should check kidney and liver function before starting treatment and periodically thereafter.

 Elderly Patients